sailfishos-applications/daily-comics/info/comic_addition.md

 ```

 ## Additional requirements
-- List in the git commit message which (re)source URLs were used for the cover and example strip.
+- Denote in the git commit message which (re)source URLs were used for the cover and example strip.
 - Provide a higher resolution cover image ([1000x1000 px²](https://github.com/tardypad/sailfishos-daily-comics/pull/86#issuecomment-491614824)) in the comic's plugin folder with name `cover_big.jpg`.
 - Regenerate the comic covers grid with the `resources/generate_covers_grid.sh` shell script.
 - Regenerate the comics list with the `resources/generate_list.sh` shell script.